Croquis et agaceries d'un gros bonhomme en bois: Description

+If it has a running theme it would be what is now referred to as cultural appropriation, which for Satie would have been more grist for his irreverent humor mill.
+This is made explicit in the music and texts of the final movement.

+1. Tyrolienne turque

 A genteel melody bookends the first piece; besides a single "wrong" note it is fit for a bourgeois French salon.
 An anticipatory bridge passage (to be played "With the tips of the eyes") leads to the "Turkish yodeling", a parody of the famous rondo alla turca from Mozart's Piano Sonata No. 11 with the theme converted from 2/4 to 3/4 time.
 Order is soon restored and the music ends delicately, wrong note and all.